shibahex/RobloxAutoTrader/README.md

 A roblox trading bot that heavily depends on rolimons and its APIs

 # Outlined Events
+1. Get all the items from rolimons and also run the algorithm on them
-1. Scan owners of random rolimons item using config (MinValue MinOwners ect.)
+2. Scan owners of random rolimons item using config (MinValue MinOwners ect.)
-2. Append them to a list/dict and then filter out the best ones using config
+3. Append them to a list/dict and then filter out the best ones using config
-3. Pop the list/dict and make the best possible trade using config
+4. Pop the list/dict and make the best possible trade using config

 # Key features
 Multiple Cookie Management: Add multiple cookies to trade on and alert when premium expires.